amesar/hive-serde-json/README.md

 add jar $MY_DIR/target/amm-serde-json-1.0-SNAPSHOT.jar ;
    or add to your Hive lib directory

-create external table persons (...) - Paste the contents of tweets.ddl
+create external table persons (...) - Paste the contents of persons.ddl

 select * from persons ;